Azure/azure-event-hubs-spark/docs/spark-streaming-eventhubs-integration.md

   // begin your transaction

   // update results
-  // update offsets where the end of existing offsets matches the beginning of this batch of offsets
+  // update offsetRanges
-  // assert that offsets were updated correctly
+  // assert that offsetRanges were updated correctly

   // end your transaction
 }